chrisgbradley/portfolio/README.md

 ## Projects

 Tracking for projects that I have completed, am currently working on, and plan to start in the near future.
-There is no rhyme or reason to the project order and it's just something for me to pick from as I progress.
-As I complete the projects, I will check them off, add a link to the GitHub repository, and update the portfolio `/data/projects/{{project}}.yaml`.
+There is no rhyme or reason to the project order and it's just something for me to pick from as I complete one and want something new to work on.
+Having them here is just easier than having them in my notebook and allows others to stumble across a list of ideas that go beyond a Twitter clone or to-do list.

+_As I complete the projects, I will check them off, add a link to the GitHub repository, and update the portfolio `/data/projects/{{project}}.yaml`._

 - [ ] Simple Web Server (this portfolio)
 - [ ] Spotify CLI/NeoVim Tool